Peeping Tom (1960 film): Contemporaneous

 Peeping Toms depiction of violence and its lurid sexual content made it a controversial film on initial release and the critical backlash heaped on the film was a major factor in finishing Powell's career as a director in the United Kingdom.
 Karlheinz Böhm later recalled that after the premiere nobody from the audience went to shake either his hand or Powell's.
 A later assessment of the film published in The Daily Telegraph noted that the film effectively "killed" Powell's career.
-British reviews tended towards the hyperbolic in negativity, an example being a review published in The Monthly Film Bulletin which likened Powell to the Marquis de Sade.
+British reviews tended towards the hyperbolic in negativity, an example being a review published in Monthly Film Bulletin which likened Powell to the Marquis de Sade.

 Kinematograph Weekly reported in April 1960 that "Most of the national critics were not enamoured with the subject matter of Peeping Tom and while I would agree that it is not everybody's cup of tea, it is a powerfully gripping, well-produced picture and I do not think there can be any doubt that it will do very well as an X certificate booking."

 Derek Hill, reviewer of Tribune magazine suggested that "the only really satisfactory way to dispose of Peeping Tom would be to shovel it up and flush it swiftly down the nearest sewer".
 Len Mosley, writing for the Daily Express, said that the film was more nauseating and depressing than the leper colonies of East Pakistan, the back streets of Bombay, and the gutters of Calcutta.
 Caroline Lejeune of The Observer wrote: "It's a long time since a film disgusted me as much as Peeping Tom", ultimately deeming it a "beastly film".

 Alexander Walker of the Evening Standard called it "a clever but corrupt and empty exercise in shock tactics... loathsome."
 The Guardian dubbed it "a horror film made all the nastier by its heavily assumed air of psychological studiousness."
 The Huddersfield Daily Examiner said the film "gave me the nauseating impression of being made for perverts only."
 In Australia, Colin Bennett of The Age called it "the most revolting film I have seen for many years."

 Some of the adverse reviews were used in ads.
 Kinematograph Weekly reported in June 1960:

-One section of the press has got hot under the collar because adverse quotes from reviews on " Peeping Tom " (Anglo Amalgamated—British) are being exploited at the Gala Royal, Edgware Road, where the thriller is making a second West End appearance.
+One section of the press has got hot under the collar because adverse quotes from reviews on Peeping Tom (Anglo Amalgamated—British) are being exploited at the Gala Royal, Edgware Road, where the thriller is making a second West End appearance.
 No one denies the critics' right to say what they think, but they can hardly expect renters and exhibitors meekly to take knocks.
-Retaliation has paid off and " Peeping Tom " is packing the Gala Royal.
+Retaliation has paid off and Peeping Tom is packing the Gala Royal.
 Naturally, the publicity will do the film a power of good when it returns to the ABC circuit.

-Michael Powell claims these bad reviews panicked Nat Cohen.
+Michael Powell claimed these bad reviews panicked Nat Cohen.
 Alexander Walker, the film critic, claimed Cohen "dumped" the film out of a desire to get a knighthood.
 The historical accuracy of these allegations has been questioned as no evidence has been provided to back them up.